xsliu2018/ERpc/README.md

    For example: zookeeper is running on 127.0.0.1:2181

 4. Start server:
-   1. Start server with spring config: RpcServerBootstrap
+   Start server with spring config: RpcServerBootstrap
-   2. Start server without spring config: RpcServerBootstrap2

 5. Call the service:
     1. Use the client: